brikcss/git-hooks/README.md

 ### `commit-msg-stamp-branch`

 This hook appends the source branch name to the commit message.
-No configuration necessary, just add the hook to husky:
+No configuration necessary, just add to husky's configuration as shown above.

 ### `pre-push-check-stage`

 This hook ensures stage is not "dirty" prior to running `git push`.
-No configuration necessary, just add the hook to husky.
+No configuration necessary, just add to husky's configuration as shown above.